danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/10 Configure and access server logs for Azure Database for MySQL Single Server/readme.md

 **Introduction**

-During this lab, you will learn how to Configure and access server logs in Azure Database for MySQL.
+During this lab, you will learn how to Configure and access server logs in Azure Database for MySQL Single Server.

 **Objectives**